 For all lots it’s a good idea to reserve and pay online ahead of time.
 Not only does this guarantee you a parking spot, but online reservations usually have a discount off the “drive-up” price.
 We also have a listing of coupons (up to $15 off!) here.

-As well, since the Port of Galveston charges outside parking lots an access fee to drop off at the cruise ships, there are often discounts if you park and walk instead of using the shuttle.
+As well, since the Port of Galveston charges shuttles from outside parking lots an access fee to drop off at the cruise ships, there are often discounts if you park and walk instead of using the shuttle.
 Keep in mind that rates can change.

 Galveston Cruise Parking Lot Details

 Port of Galveston Cruise Parking Lots (Official Port Lots)

 No matter which cruise terminal you sail, the Port of Galveston offers official port parking, and guarantees a space for all cruise passengers.
 That said, there are a number of different parking options provided by the port, which come with different prices, making things a little confusing.